 - Experiment with different shapes and sizes for visual appeal.
 Intersperse salami rounds with crusty bread and fresh bocconcini balls.
 Serve olives with chunks of hard cheese together, or small bowls of fig jam and pepper jelly with square crackers and brie triangles.

-- An all-meat (or cheese, seafood or vegetable) platter is fine as long as ingredients complement each other and the main course to follow and remember that variety is the spice of life.
+- An all-meat (or cheese, seafood or vegetable) platter is fine as long as ingredients complement one another.

 - Keep vegetarian and vegan guests happy with separate meat and dairy plates.